barondandi/install-omv/README.md

 ## 3. USB Flash Drive installation

-We
+We follow installation instructions in the OMV guide, "Installation on USB" ([https://openmediavault.readthedocs.io/en/5.x/installation/on_usb.html](https://openmediavault.readthedocs.io/en/5.x/installation/on_usb.html)), that simply state to follow the "Installation using an ISO image" ([https://openmediavault.readthedocs.io/en/5.x/installation/via_iso.html](https://openmediavault.readthedocs.io/en/5.x/installation/via_iso.html)) and afterwards enable the openmediavault-flashmemory plugin as we will be detailing.
+Some comments and issues follow:

 -   After automaticaly assigning IP using DNS, I pressed "ESC" and I was given the option to manually configure the network.
 This is ideal, as I need to set a fixed IP, and I can do that from the begining.
     > I also used this step to specify 3 name servers separating the IPs by spaces: Open DNS (208.67.220.220), Google (8.8.8.8) and a third one for my local Internet provider.

 -   You get a warning about UEFI mode installation.
 Force it with no problem.

-  > NOTE: If you run into any trouble during installation, you can press "ESC" key and go back to a previous step.
+    > **NOTE: If you run into any trouble during installation, you can press "ESC" key and go back to a previous step.**

 -   After the first reboot IPs are not properly configured.
 Please reboot again, this second time, the IP shoild have been set to the fixed IP specified during installation.

 From here, you can login with root/<root_password> and type the command
 ```shell